-Based upon KMA's preliminary evaluation of parcels in the proposed RPA and analysis of each of the eligibility factors summarized in Section II, the following factors are found to be present and support qualification of the proposed RPA as a blighted-vacant area under the TIF Act.
-These factors are summarized in the table below.
+Based upon KMA's evaluation of parcels in the proposed TIF District and analysis of each of the eligibility factors summarized in Section II, the following factors are present to support qualification of the TIF District as a blighted vacant area.
+These factors are found to be clearly present and reasonably distributed throughout the Study Area, as required under the TIF Act.
+The qualifying factors are summarized in the table below.